 • The festival in Anderamboukane was postponed earlier in the year due to security concerns.
 In 2009 a British national who attended this festival was subsequently kidnapped and murdered.
 Bookings are already being taken for 2012 festivals in areas of northern Mali to which travel is not considered safe.

-• If you are travelling to Mali as part of an organised tour you should confirm with the organisers that they are aware of international Travel Advice and that they can confirm in writing that their travel insurance still applies. over 6 years ago
+• If you are travelling to Mali as part of an organised tour you should confirm with the organisers that they are aware of international Travel Advice and that they can confirm in writing that their travel insurance still applies. about 9 years ago

 Mmmm ... thanks.
 But I think I'll take Phil's advice!
 I didn't realise there was a DO NOT TRAVEL warning, and since governments don't issue these lightly (there are only a handful around the world) it sounds like sensible advice.
-There are plenty of other festivals to enjoy. over 6 years ago
+There are plenty of other festivals to enjoy. about 9 years ago

 Steffi, it may be so and I have great respect for your opinion because you've been on the ground...... however, there's never smoke without fire, so I think it's a bit harsh to call the travel warnings "unnecessary".
 The 'fire' in this case would be: